cnesbit1/jwt-pizza/pentrationTests/peerTests.md

 ## Combined Summary of Learnings

 **Connor**: During my self and peer attacks, I discovered how SQL injection could be used to alter admin credentials and gain unauthorized access.
 This helped me understand the critical importance of using parameterized queries and securing all user inputs.
+I also modified my own database to get rid of security details that have been exposed to the public.

 **Cayson**:

 - The most common vulnerability found across both implementations was improper CORS configuration, which could enable cross-site request forgery attacks.
 Web applications should never reflect arbitrary origins in CORS headers or set Access-Control-Allow-Credentials: true for untrusted origins.

 - Both implementations had issues with input validation, allowing incorrect data types to be processed.
 This demonstrates the importance of implementing proper type checking and validation for all user inputs before processing them.